Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization: Introduction

 \begin{itemize} \item \emph{Progressive Reward Shaping} (PRS): a curriculum-inspired reward design that augments sparse verifiable rewards with dense intermediate signals, enabling the model to first master essential capabilities --- generating parseable and correctly formatted tool calls --- before optimizing more challenging objectives such as factual correctness and answer quality.
 In short-form QA, PRS incorporates a length-aware BLEU to avoid unfair penalization of correct short answers; in long-form QA, it integrates LLM-as-a-Judge scoring to mitigate reward hacking. \item \emph{Value-based Sampling Policy Optimization} (VSPO): an improved variant of GRPO that replaces low-value (zero-advantage) samples with prompts selected according to a task-value metric balancing uncertainty and difficulty.
 VSPO further applies value-smoothing clipping to maintain stable gradient scales even when high-value prompts are repeatedly sampled. \end{itemize}

-Experiments on long-form and short-form QA benchmarks demonstrate that PRS consistently outperforms traditional binary reward schemes, and VSPO achieves more stable training and superior performance compared to PPO, GRPO, CISPO, and SFT-only baselines.
+Experiments on long-form and short-form QA benchmarks demonstrate that PRS consistently outperforms traditional binary reward schemes, and VSPO achieves more stable training and superior performance compared to SFT, PPO and GRPO baselines.
 Together, PRS and VSPO yield LLM-based TIR agents that converge faster, generalize better across domains.

 Our contributions are summarized as follows: \begin{itemize} \item We design PRS, a general reward shaping framework that integrates stage-wise progression and dense intermediate feedback, instantiated for both short- and long-form QA. \item We develop VSPO, a GRPO variant with value-based sampling and value smoothing clipping, improving sample efficiency and training stability and performance. \item We empirically validate PRS and VSPO across multiple QA benchmarks, showing consistent gains over strong baselines. \end{itemize}